-- Make sure students know when new material is posted: If you post new materials in Canvas or CyBox, be sure to let students know what you posted and where.
-Encourage your students to change their Canvas or Box notification preferences to alert them when new materials are posted.
+- Ensure students know when new material is posted: If you post new materials in Canvas or CyBox, be sure to let students know what you posted and where.
+Please encourage your students to change their Canvas or Box notification preferences to alert them when new materials are posted.
 Refer them to How do I set my Canvas notification preferences as a student? or CyBox email notifications.

 - Activate ISU Library Resources: To populate your course with discipline-specific resources and databases, enable a chat with subject librarians and use discipline-specific FAQs using Step-by-step instructions web guide.